-A super easy fresh strawberry dessert recipe uses store-bought puff pastry and can take you right through the summer with just about any kind of fruit.
+These super easy puff pastry strawberries and cream tarts, use fresh strawberries and store-bought puff pastry.
 Perfect for when you want a sweet ending, without all the work.

 This tart is possibly one of the easiest recipes I’ve ever posted, but sometimes, easy is just what we need.
 It’s also endlessly customizable with just about any fruit as we go through the summer.
 It’s just one of those ideas that’s great to have tucked away for when you need a little something sweet, without the fuss.
 (And also makes a great breakfast or brunch pastry!)